RESEARCH CONTINUITY: Research Ramp-up

 - Research personnel should follow UCI Executive Directives, guidelines, policies and procedures when traveling to and from non-UCI research locations/sites, including the UCI Executive Directive on Travel.

 - UCI personnel should follow the site’s guidelines and precautions, provided that doing so does not cause them to violate a UCI policy.

 - If a site does not have published guidelines or precautions, UCI personnel should follow UCI’s guidance and policies.

 - Delay research activities until a later date if circumstances at a site may prevent personnel from following either the site’s guidelines and precautions or UCI’s guidelines and policies.

-- Plan Owners should review the General Points of Consideration (available on the Research Continuity website) for those points applicable to their off-site research activities.
+- Plan Owners should review the General Points of Consideration (available on the Research Continuity website) for those points applicable to their Remote Research Activities.

-- All personnel who will be off-site should review and discuss the approved Plan before commencing off-site research activities, including undertaking travel to the site.
+- All personnel who will be at the remote location/site should review and discuss the approved Plan before commencing Remote Research Activities, including undertaking travel to the location/site.

 - Plan Owners should follow the process implemented by their Authorized Official (deans and SRP/ORU directors) to complete their Plans.
 Their Plans should also identify special or unique circumstances and the precautions Plan Owners will implement to address them.

 Plan Owners and Authorized Officials should contemplate the below Points of Consideration when developing and reviewing Plans.

 - Do the Remote Research Activities align with the current applicable UCI Research Phase?
 If not, delay these activities until a later phase.